Quilandy Assembly constituency

-Quilandy State Assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Vatakara Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Kanathil Jameela of CPI(M).
+Quilandy State Assembly constituency is one of the 140 state legislative assembly constituencies in the southern Indian state of Kerala.
+It is also one of the seven state legislative assembly constituencies included in Vatakara Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is Kanathil Jameela of the CPI(M).

 Local self-governed segments

-Quilandy Niyamasabha constituency is composed of the following local self governed segments:
+Quilandy Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: